 This is a tough thing to carry on with my kids because I’m not anywhere near as organized or as amazing as my dad.
 But I do enjoy writing occasional letters on my kids’ fingertips and I have cornered them for an “interview” on occasion.
 This year I’ve decided to try to do interviews on our monthly lunch dates, which is the next idea…

-I know there will be a time I’ll need to take school time more seriously.
-Soon they will be in junior high, then filling out college applications before I know it.
-But this is elementary school for crying out loud.
-Shhh, this is a secret.
-I let my kids miss some of it sometimes.
-I take them out to long lunches one by one once a month.
-It’s the only time I could figure out to have more one on one time together.
-Yes, Lucy and Claire tag along, and yes, sometimes they’re enough to upset the good people who thought Wendy’s would be a nice quiet break from their work day and don’t want to be hampered by two kids throwing French fries around in the air.
-But that child I took out of school still knows that it’s their special day, and their eyes sparkle with the excitement of getting to order whatever they want and having me just concentrate on them.
+When Lucy and Claire were little, they’d tag along, and yes, sometimes they’re enough to upset the good people who thought Wendy’s would be a nice quiet break from their work day and didn’t want to be hampered by two kids throwing French fries around in the air.
+But the child I took out of school still knows that it’s their special day, and their eyes sparkle with the excitement of getting to order whatever they want and having me just concentrate on them.
 I love that Max still begs for it to be “his” day.

 So these are a few things from my motherhood idea “collection” so far.
 I’d love to hear any other great ideas.